The Complete Guide to French Press CoffeeClick here to get our FREE weekly coffee lover newsletter!

 The French Press: a favorite way to brew among coffee experts and amateurs alike.
 What makes the French Press so popular?
 Its elegant mechanics make a clean, fantastic cup of coffee.
-And there’s no need for a manual to use a French Press: it’s simple and easy to use and clean.
-It’s no wonder the French Press has surged in popularity the last few years.
+And there’s no need for a user manual: it’s simple and easy to use and clean.

-But how did the French Press become so popular among coffee snobs and beginners alike?
-And as simple as it is to make coffee with a French Press, how do you make the perfect cup of French Press coffee?
+But how did it become so popular among coffee snobs and beginners alike?
+And as simple as it is to make coffee, how do you make the perfect cup of French Press coffee?

-We at Roasty care a lot (and I mean a lot) about how we brew a great cup of coffee at home.
+We care a lot (and I mean a lot) about how we brew a great cup of coffee at home.
 So we took a deep dive into the French Press:

 - What makes the French Press so darn good

 - The history of how the French Press got so popular

 - French Press techniques and the right coffee-to-water ratios and beans